 Scroll down to discover our choices.
 And if you really want to get into the spirit of things, you can always don some wellies and forego the deodorant as you read.

-Quite possibly the music documentary to end them all, this is a mammoth, four-hour chronicling of the most famous festival of all time.
+Quite possibly the music documentary to end them all, this is a mammoth, three-hour chronicling of the most famous festival of all time.
 Edited by the likes of Goodfellas director Martin Scorsese, it's a fascinating and candid depiction of a watershed moment in pop culture history, with the raw footage of the likes of Jimi Hendrix positively burning off the screen.
 If only we could go back...